adaltas/node-csv-docs/src/documents/parse/index.html.md

     Internal counter of records being processed.
 *   `lines` (number)
     The number of lines encountered in the source dataset.
-*   `regexp_int` (regexp)
+*   `is_int` (regexp, function)
-    The regular expression used to determine if a value should be cast to an integer.
+    The regular expression or function used to determine if a value should be cast to an integer.
-*   `regexp_float` (regexp)
+*   `is_float` (regexp, function)
-    The regular expression used to determine if a value should be cast to an float.
+    The regular expression or function used to determine if a value should be cast to a float.

 ## Migration